norwoodopenmic/nom/index.md

 SideDoor Cafe - September 2026

+“You can’t have connection without vulnerability”

-The Norwood Open Mic (NOM) will be an opportunity for people to share a personal story, original poem or song in a radically supportive environment.
+The Norwood Open Mic (NOM) will be an opportunity for people to share a story,  poem or song in a radically supportive environment.

-The goal of this open mic is to help people connect more with the people around them.
+The goal of this open mic is to create connections.

 If you have a moment please fill out this survey to let me know if you are interested in this event.